 This summary is necessarily abbreviated.
 For more details see the Caltrans Standard Environmental Reference (Chapter 11 - Air Quality and air quality forms and templates), the EPA Transportation Conformity web site , and the FHWA Conformity web site .
 Nonattainment and "maintenance" areas in California can be identified through the EPA Region 9 Air Quality Maps web site , the EPA "Green Book" , and the Conformity Areas Table at this web site.

-Conformity analysis and determinations are done at statewide, regional (Metropolitan Planning Organization - MPO - or isolated rural area), and project scales.
+Conformity analysis and determinations may be done at statewide, regional (Metropolitan Planning Organization - MPO - or isolated rural area), and project scales.

 California's State Transportation Plan is a policy-only product that does not identify and analyze specific projects.
 It is not, therefore, subject to conformity requirements.
 A statewide interagency consultation process is maintained; see the Statewide Conformity Working Group section of this site.

 - Regional Conformity: document that the project's Design Concept, Scope, and open-to-traffic delivery date match those assumed for regional analysis purposes.
 If something changes, project-level conformity cannot be determined until the RTP and TIP are amended with revised conformity determinations.

 - Particulate Matter (PM10 and/or PM2.5) areas: a project is initially reviewed with a regional interagency consultation process to determine whether it's a "project of concern" or "POAQC".
 If it is not, public notice may be required of that decision and the results of that process (and the finding that the project is not a POAQC) will be documented as part of a conformity analysis report and section of the NEPA document.
 If a project is determined to be a POAQC, detailed quantitative analysis is required based on EPA Guidance, using EPA's approved dispersion models (CAL3QHCR or AERMOD).
-To meet conformity requirements in this case, the project must not cause or worsen violations of the PM standard(s) at issue.
+To meet conformity requirements in this case, the project must not cause or worsen nearby violations of the PM standard(s) at issue.